tranthanhthuy0905/heimdall/README.md

 HLS work flow diagram uses syntax and powered by https://www.websequencediagrams.com/.
 In order to update `heimdall-hls-work-flow`, use WebWequenceDiagrams' editor and SVG generator.

+### API Documentation
+Heimdall has [`./docs/heimdall.yaml`](https://git.taservs.net/ecom/heimdall/tree/master/docs/diagrams/heimdall.yaml) is a template for using the SwaggerUI to dynamically generate beautiful API documentations.
+The API specification of Heimdall can seen hosted [here](https://git.taservs.net/pages/ecom/heimdall).

 ## Run and Debug Heimdall Locally